 I thought I knew what I was getting with the Barrina LED single-bulb T5 shop light (Model INWT504020650Ac).

 But…it actually worked out great in the end, though.

 Barrina is a company based out of Zhongshan, China.
 They don’t have a functioning website that I could find (which is never a good sign).
-However, they’ve got amazing reviews on Amazon, so I wanted to give them a try.
+However, they’ve got fantastic reviews on Amazon, so I wanted to give them a try.

 One of their biggest selling points is that they’re a low-wattage, low-cost, single-bulb LED fixture available in the 6500 Kelvin color temperature.

-Before I get to my thoughts on these LED lights, I’m going go over some basics about the product itself.
+Before I get to my thoughts on these LED lights, I’m going to go over some basics about the product itself.
 Then I’ll share some pictures of how I installed it and how it looks in my garage.